SATURDAY 10TH JULY 2021

 You may be able to transfer your ticket to another swimmer.
-The transfer window will run from 14 days from the day tickets sell out until 24th May 2020.
+The transfer window is open now and will run until midnight on the 23rd May 2021.
 If tickets do not sell out, transfers will not be offered.

-You will need to find a recipient for your ticket (we recommend advertising you ticket on the relevant event Facebook page) and you will need to arrange for the transfer of payment for the ticket between yourselves.
+You will need to find a recipient for your ticket (we recommend advertising you ticket on the Official Sunrise Swoosh event Facebook page) and you will need to arrange for the transfer of payment for the ticket between yourselves.
 You are responsible for making sure the recipient is aware of all of the terms of the ticket, including any fundraising or volunteer commitments included within the ticket.

-The recipient of the transfer should visit the Sunrise Swoosh ticket page and pay £20 for a “Sunrise Swoosh 2020 ticket transfer”.
-After the 24th May 2020, your ticket is yours to keep and no transfers are possible.
+The recipient of the transfer should visit the Sunrise Swoosh ticket page and select a “Sunrise Swoosh 2021 ticket transfer”.
+After the 23rd May 2021, your ticket is yours to keep and no transfers are possible.

 If the event is cancelled by The Outdoor Swimming Society:

-No refunds are given if we have to cancel or curtail the event due to adverse weather, pollution, or other factors outside of our control.
+No refunds are given if we have to cancel or curtail the event due to adverse weather, pollution, government orders or other factors outside of our control.